Skip to main content

 Book Review

 • Review of Approaches to Teaching Coetzee's Disgrace and Other Works.
 Eds.
 Laura Wright, Jane Poyner, and Elleke Boehmer.
-Canadian Journal of African Studies / Revue canadienne des études africaines.
+Invited review for Canadian Journal of African Studies / Revue canadienne des études africaines.
 51.2 (2017): 322-24.

 Selected Conference Presentations